Ewan82/dalec2/README.md

 ------------------------------------------------------------------------------
 # DALEC2 model (Bloom and Williams 2015)
-# Code by Ewan Pinnington: ewan.pinnington@gmail.com
 ------------------------------------------------------------------------------

 This project is written in object oriented Python, using classes to extract data from a csv file and run the DALEC2 model.
+Code by Ewan Pinnington: ewan.pinnington@gmail.com

 #DATA: